Play Dirty (1969 film): Plot

 Douglas commands no respect from Leech and his men, who are often insubordinate.
 Douglas captures a German ambulance and female nurse, who is forced to tend to one of the Arabs who has been injured while robbing a corpse.
 Three of the men attempt to rape the nurse, who defends herself.
 When the group finally reaches the objective, they discover the depot is fake and Leech admits to Douglas he is being kept alive only because Masters is paying him £2000 for his safe return.
 When Douglas insists the men search for the real fuel depot, they refuse.
 Instead, Leech leads the group to a German-occupied port city, hoping to steal a boat and escape.
 When Douglas discovers the real fuel depot is there, he convinces Leech that destroying it would aid their escape plan.

 At headquarters, Masters is confronted by Blore with aerial photographs of the supposed depot intact — confirming the mission's failure.
 Having lost contact with the men, Masters leaks intelligence on the team's composition and mission to the Germans.
-Since the British Army is now on the offensive, Masters wishes to preserve the German fuel depot for capture.
+Since the British Army is now on the offensive, Blore wishes to preserve the German fuel depot for capture.

 Leech's group infiltrate the port at night wearing German uniforms, but are discovered after setting their explosives.
-An officer on a loudspeaker calls on them individually by name, revealing Masters' betrayal.
+An officer on a loudspeaker calls on them individually by name, revealing Blore and Masters' betrayal.
 Leech and Douglas manage to slip away as the explosives go off, while the rest are killed one by one.
 The injured man, left behind in the ambulance, uses his last strength to murder the German nurse bound and gagged beside him.